Chemical Engineering Professional Master's Program

 Degree Map/Curriculum

-The Chemical Engineering Professional Master’s Program (PMP) is a 1-1.5 calendar year, residential (on-campus) program consisting of rigorous coursework in both chemical engineering (within a concentration) and business/management along with a capstone project.
+The Chemical Engineering Professional Master’s Program (PMP) is a 1-1.5 calendar year, residential (on-campus) program consisting of coursework in a chemical engineering concentration, business/management, along with a capstone project.

-Courses are offered in Chemical Engineering and a variety of electives in related areas such as Industrial and Physical Pharmacy, Materials Engineering, and Data Science.
-Elective courses are carefully reviewed for relevancy to each concentration.
+Courses in Chemical Engineering with electives that are carefully reviewed for relevancy to each concentration.

-Students also have the opportunity to take courses in financial analysis, marketing, operations, and project management through The Daniels Business School, enabling them to be successful in technical management roles.
+Business/management courses in financial analysis, marketing, operations, and project management enabling students to be successful in technical management roles.

 Curriculum Overview: